SportBeep.com

 Related news

 MacIntyre, runner-up to J.J.
 Spaun at June’s US Open, was going for a wire-to-wire win but came undone with back-to-back bogeys at the start and three in the first five holes.
 “I got off to an absolutely horrific start,” MacIntyre said.
 “It’s come out dead and then it’s got a massive mud ball just short of the green.
 I just felt great going out.
 I wasn’t even expecting to be over par, to be honest.
-I was really expecting to go out there, foot down, and perform the way I have the last couple days.”
+I was really expecting to go out there, foot down, and perform the way I have the last couple of days.”

 Scheffler managed his 17th consecutive sub-par PGA round and credited intensity for his consistency.
 “I think it has a lot to do with the intensity I bring to each round,” Scheffler said.
 “I try not to take days off.
 I try not to take shots off.
 When it gets to this time of year it can be a little bit tiring.
 Today was a grind.”